rht/sicp-graph/dirac/chapters/dirac_ch6.md

 A SIMPLE and interesting example of a dynamical system in quantum mechanics is the harmonic oscillator.
-This example is of importance for general theory, because it forms a corner-stone in the theory of radiation.
+This example is of importance for general theory, because it forms a corner-stone in the theory ofjj radiation.
 The dynamical variables needed for describing the system are just one coordinate q and its conjugate momentum p.
 The Hamiltonian in classical mechanics is